1653072/techmaster-final-project/README.md

    // Destroy all Terraform resources (EC2, SecurityGroup, NetworkInterfaces, etc).
    // We should run this command at the last stage of development to delete all resources. terraform destroy --var-file=./terraform.tfvars -auto-approve

+   // Each instance needs time to intialize services and respective configs, we can use this command to check their logs: tail -f 100 /var/log/cloud-init-output.log
    ```

 3. **Public ports**: